drewwills/uPortal-start/README.md

   - Your uPortal data
   - And your uPortal deployments through an integrated suite of CLI tools

+### Prerequisites

+The following software packages are required for working with uPortal-start:

+  - The [Java Development Kit][] (JDk)
+  - A suitable [Git Client][] for your OS

+Download and install the **latest JDK 8 release**.
+Make sure you select the full JDK;  a JRE is not sufficient.

+**WARNING!** _Always use Git_ to obtain a copy of uPortal-start.  _Please ignore the Download ZIP option_ provided by GitHub.
+The uPortal Developer Community makes improvements to uPortal-start every week:  new features, bug fixes, performance enhancements, documentation additions, _&c._  It is extremely important to be able to update your local copy of uPortal-start and (thereby) benefit from these contributions.

 ### uPortal 5.0 Manual

 This `README` provides some high-level information on the uPortal-start component, plus some how-to